phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 ---
 ```

-With the meta data, the plug-in automatically creates archive and category pages that list a subset of posts for a time interval or category.
+With the meta data, the plug-in automatically creates *Archive* and *Category* pages that list a subset of posts for a time interval or category.

 !!! warning
-    Before the blog may become fully active, the project must still resolve details about attribution to, and mediation of, authors.
+    The plug-in can automatically create "Author" pagess that list of the subset of posts by each author.
+However, the project must still resolve details about attribution to, and mediation of, authors.

 ## Privacy